sassoftware/vi-solution-extensions/README.md

 <!-- toc_end -->
 # Overview

-Solution extensions allow new controls with custom functionality to be deployed to an existing SAS Visual Investigator deployment.
+Solution extensions enable you to deploy new controls with custom functionality to an existing SAS Visual Investigator deployment.
 There are multiple tools available to ease the development and deployment of these solution extensions.

 See the documentation and examples provided here for help with these tools.